tlindsay42/ArmorPowerShell/docs/cmd_get.rst

         Specifies the ID of the Armor account.

     -Name <String>
         Specifies the name of the Armor account.
-Wildcard searches are permitted.

     -ApiVersion <String>
         Specifies the API version for this request.